Jon Berti Player Props: Marlins vs. Rays

 Rays Pitching Rankings

-- The Rays pitching staff ranks ninth in MLB with a collective 9.1 strikeouts per nine innings.
+- The pitching staff for the Rays has a collective 9.2 K/9, the eighth-best in MLB.

-- The Rays have a 3.69 team ERA that leads all league pitching staffs.
+- The Rays have a 3.66 team ERA that ranks first across all league pitching staffs.

-- The Rays allow the fifth-fewest home runs in baseball (107 total, one per game).
+- The Rays give up the fifth-fewest home runs in baseball (107 total, one per game).

-- In his last time out on Thursday, the right-hander threw seven innings against the Baltimore Orioles, giving up two earned runs while surrendering six hits.
+- The righty's last appearance was on Friday against the Baltimore Orioles, when he tossed seven scoreless innings while giving up two hits.

-- In 10 games this season, the 29-year-old has a 3.62 ERA and 13.2 strikeouts per nine innings, while allowing a batting average of .225 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.